The Best Linux Distros for First Time Switchers From Windows and Mac

 Of all the Linux distros, Ubuntu is the most flawless for touchscreen usage, thanks to its large icons and well-spaced buttons—you won’t be tapping things mistakenly.
 This is mainly because of the Unity interface, made to be used with both tablets and in a desktop environment.
 Plus, Ubuntu’s on-screen keyboard is far better than what you get on other distros (although it’s still not as good as Windows 8, let alone iOS or Android).

-The Best Distro to Switch to from OS X
+The Best Distro to Switch to From Mac

 If the appeal of OS X is its minimalistic, aesthetic look, then Elementary OS is what you need to switch to.
 It’s “inspired” by OS X, much like how Vanilla Ice was “inspired” by Queen’s Under Pressure.